 OUR diligent robotics TEAM

-We founded our Austin based Diligent Robotics company in 2016 with the desire to enhance people’s lives by improving their relationships with technology.
+At Diligent Robotics, our mission is to enhance people’s lives with robotics technology.
 We unite AI and robotics to design socially intelligent robots that assist people every day, as trusted and reliable members of a team.
 We aim to empower people to spend less time on logistical tasks so that they are able to use their ingenuity, passion and skills on bigger challenges.

 Our team is developing a suite of AI to enable robots to collaborate and work with people in everyday environments.
 At the core, we are focused on user-centered design to build solutions based on the needs of the people we aim to support.